-Equalization is one of the most commonly used processes/effects in audio mixing/production and one of the most popular formats for audio/sound reproduction and so it makes perfect sense that stereo EQ would come about in audio technology.
+Equalization is one of the most commonly used processes/effects in audio mixing/production and one of the most popular formats for audio/sound reproduction.
+It makes perfect sense that stereo EQ would come about in audio technology.

 What Is Stereo Audio?